-Stakeholder Stakeholder Comment Township of North Dundas' Response Katherine Kirzati Ministry of Tourism, Culture and Sport MTCS's interest in this EA project relates to its mandate of conserving Ontario's cultural heritage, which includes: archaeological resources, including land and marine; built heritage resources, including bridges and monuments; and, cultural heritage landscapes.
+Stakeholder Stakeholder Comment Township of North Dundas' Response Stakeholder Katherine Kirzati Ministry of Tourism, Culture and Sport Stakeholder Comment MTCS's interest in this EA project relates to its mandate of conserving Ontario's cultural heritage, which includes: archaeological resources, including land and marine; built heritage resources, including bridges and monuments; and, cultural heritage landscapes.
 While some cultural heritage resources may have already been formally identified, others may be identified through screening and evaluation.
-Aboriginal communities may have knowledge that can contribute to the identification of cultural heritage resources, and we suggest that any engagement with Aboriginal communities includes a discussion about known or potential cultural heritage resources that are of value to these communities.
-Municipal Heritage Committees, historical societies and other local heritage organizations may also have knowledge that contributes to the identification of cultural heritage resources.
-Your EA project may impact archaeological resources and you should screen the project with the MTCS Criteria for Evaluating Archaeological Potential to determine if an archaeological assessment is needed.
+Aboriginal communities may have knowledge that can contribute to the identification of cultural heritage resources, and we suggest that any engagement with Aboriginal communities includes a discussion about known or potential cultural heritage resources, historical societies and other local heritage organizations may also have knowledge that contributes to the identification of cultural heritage resources and you should screen the project with the MTCS Criteria for Evaluating Archaeological Potential to determine if an archaeological assessment is needed.
 MTCS archaeological sites data are available at archaeology@ontario.ca.
-If your EA project area exhibits archaeological potential, then an archaeological assessment (AA) should be undertaken by an archaeologist licenced under the OHA, who is responsible for submitting the report directly to MTCS for review. - The MTCS Criteria for Evaluating Potential for Built Heritage Resources and Cultural Heritage Landscapes should be completed to help determine whether your EA project may impact cultural heritage resources.
+If your EA project area exhibits archaeological potential, then an archaeological assessment (AA) should be undertaken by an archaeologist licenced under the OHA, who is responsible for submitting the report directly to MTCS for review.
+The MTCS Criteria for Evaluating Potential for Built Heritage Resources and Cultural Heritage Landscapes should be completed to help determine whether your EA project may impact cultural heritage resources.
 The Township's clerk can provide information on property registered or designated under the Ontario Heritage Act.
-Municipal Heritage Planners can also provide information that will assist you in completing the checklist.
+Municipal Heritage Planners Acknowledged.
+No further action. can also provide information that will assist you in completing the checklist.